-- 13.5.1.1 No person may participate in an Australian Championship unless and until: - That person's protective clothing/equipment and Machine have been examined and approved by the Scrutineer for that Event, or - If stipulated in SRs, the person provides the Scrutineer with a signed checklist that the protective clothing/equipment and Machine have been self-scrutineered. - 13.5.1.2 At scrutineering, competitors must produce documents or other evidence as required to verify engine and frame identity. - 13.5.1.3 The onus of proving that a competitor, and the competitor's Machine and protective clothing/ equipment, are eligible to compete, is on the person seeking to prove it. - 13.5.1.4 Where any GCR prohibits the modification of any Machine or class of Machines, that Machine or that class will be deemed to have been modified if any part or parts thereof have been altered from OEM. - 13.5.1.5 In the interpretation of any GCR relating to the design requirements for any Machine or class of Machines, reference may be made to relevant diagrams appearing in these GCRs.
+- 12.5.1.1 No person may participate in any competition unless and until: - That person's protective clothing/equipment and Machine have been examined and approved by the Scrutineer for that Event, or - b) If permitted by the SRs, the person, having self-scrutineered their protective clothing, equipment and machine, has submitted a signed declaration confirming same to be fit for purpose and compliance with the GCRs. - 12.5.1.2 At scrutineering, competitors must produce documents or other evidence as required to verify engine and frame identity. - 12.5.1.3 The onus of proving that a competitor, and the competitor's Machine and protective clothing/ equipment, are eligible to compete, is on the person seeking to prove it. - 12.5.1.4 Where any GCR prohibits the modification of any Machine or class of Machines, that Machine or that class will be deemed to have been modified if any part or parts thereof have been altered from OEM. - 12.5.1.5 In the interpretation of any GCR relating to the design requirements for any Machine or class of Machines, reference may be made to relevant diagrams appearing in these GCRs.

-- 13.6.1.1 In Junior Competition, - a) A rider's age on 1st January will determine their age for Competition purposes for that year, - A rider may move to the next higher age class when they become eligible by reason of celebrating a birthday, but once the rider moves to that higher age class, they may not move back to the lower age class; - c) Any points earned by the rider in the lower age class cannot be transferred when the ridermoves to the higher age class. - 13.6.1.1 Subject to GCR 13.6.1.2 a), A Junior who is under the age of 9 years may compete on a 50cc automatic Machine despite being unable to lift the Machine unaided from the horizontal to vertical. - 13.6.1.2 Unless otherwise permitted in writing by the RCB for any Event there must be no greater age variation between competitors than 4 years. - 13.6.1.3 In the 4 to under 9 years 50cc Non-competitive class, all riders are entitled to receive a prize or award of the same size/value. - 13.6.1.4 Subject to the following two GCRs, an RCB may permit age group racing, graded racing, or a combination of both. - 13.6.1.5 Age group racing: Only competitors in the same age groups may compete against each other. - 13.6.1.6 An RCB may grade Junior competitors according to their respective skills.
+- 12.6.1.1 A Junior who is under the age of 9 years may compete on a 50cc automatic Machine despite being unable to lift the Machine unaided from the horizontal to vertical. - 12.6.1.2 Unless otherwise permitted in writing by the RCB for any Event there must be no greater age variation between competitors than 4 years. - 12.6.1.3 In the 4 to under 9 years 50cc Non-competitive class, all riders are entitled to receive a prize or award of the same size/value. - 12.6.1.4 Subject to the following two GCRs, an RCB may permit age group racing, graded racing, or a combination of both. - 12.6.1.5 Age group racing: Only competitors in the same age groups may compete against each other. - 12.6.1.6 An RCB may grade Junior competitors according to their respective skills.

-13.6.2 Junior Speedway Endorsements
+12.6.2 Junior Speedway Endorsements

-13.6.2.1 Juniors must have the appropriate endorsement to enter any Speedway Competition.
-Refer to the

-MA Licence Conditions Document, available at www.ma.org.au
+12.6.2.1 Juniors must have the appropriate endorsement to enter any Speedway Competition.
+Refer to the MA Licence Conditions and Endorsements Document, available at www.ma.org.au

-13.7.1.1 For any Competition, MA may require that any Machine, or any part of a Machine, including tyres, be homologated.
+12.7.1.1 For any Competition, MA may require that any Machine, or any part of a Machine, including tyres, be homologated.
 For homologation details contact MA.

-13.7.2.1 Cameras may be fitted to the Motorcycle provided they are securely mounted.
+12.7.2.1 Cameras may be fitted to the Motorcycle provided they are securely mounted.
 Camera mounts are subject to approval by the Chief Scrutineer.
 Helmet cameras are not permitted unless the camera is integrated into the helmet, by design of the manufacturer.
 Cameras cannot be attached to any part of the competitor's body.

-13.8.1.1 No competitor may practice, start or compete in any Speedway Competition unless wearing the protective equipment and clothing as outlined in Appendix A: Protective Clothing and Equipment.
+12.8.1.1 No competitor may practice, start or compete in any Speedway Competition unless wearing the protective equipment and clothing as outlined in Appendix A: Protective Clothing and Equipment.

-13.9 RIDER IDENTIFICATION
+12.9 RIDER IDENTIFICATION

-13.9.1 Helmet Colours
+12.9.1 Helmet Colours

-13.9.1.1 Speedway competitors must wear helmet colours as prescribed in the program for the Competition, selected from the following table and subject to the following sub rules GCRs 13.9.1.2 and 13.9.1.3.
+12.9.1.1 Speedway competitors must wear helmet colours as prescribed in the program for the Competition, selected from the following table and subject to GCRs 12.9.1.2 and 12.9.1.3.